Best Cash-Out Auto Refinance Loans in 2026

 Increased risk for an upside-down car loan

 Since you’ll have less (or no) equity after a cash-out auto refinance, you may find yourself with an upside-down car loan.
-This means you may owe more on your vehicle than it’s worth and is also referred to as being underwater.
+When you’re upside down, you owe more on your vehicle than it’s worth and is also referred to as being underwater.

 Even if you aren’t upside down right away, your risk for an upside-down loan increases after a cash-out refinance.
 Remember, your car will also likely depreciate as time passes, further reducing your equity.